 You’re probably familiar with the All Pages report in Google Analytics.
 This report tells you basic data about all of your pages.
 Things such as the number of entrances (landings), exit rate, bounce rate and so on.
 But the two first metrics – Pageviews and Unique Pageviews – often lead to confusion.
 Because, what’s the difference between Pageviews and Unique Pageviews?

 This is a really short post since the answer is simple.
 It’s not even a post.
 I’ve categorized it in WordPress as an “Aside”.
 Which I think is just a quick note.
 But back to the difference.
-I get the question often enough, so here goes.
+Just as there is a difference between Users and Sessions, Pageviews and Unique Pageviews are a world apart.

 The Pageviews metric shows the total number of times a specific page is viewed.
 Even if your users view it multiple times by refreshing the page or by visiting it several times.
 So this is the total.